Trailer Music · · 11 min read

 I have been writing trailer music for over 10 years now.
 I have hundreds of trailers and multiple awards for my work.

-I regularly get my work placed on trailers in many different styles; classical, sound design, piano, acoustic, beats etc.
+I regularly get my work placed on trailers in many different styles: neoclassical, action sound design, dramatic piano, acoustic, beats, etc. And I have earned over 7 figures in the process.

 Here are a bunch of the trailers that have featured my music.

-I have been teaching aspiring composers how to write trailer music since 2017 and am now seeing those early students become full-time trailer music composers.
-This Vikings: Valhalla trailer features music by one of my first students.
+I have also been teaching aspiring composers how to write trailer music since 2017 and am now seeing those early students become full-time trailer music composers.
+This Vikings: Valhalla trailer features music by one of my first students Espen.

-Before we get into the finer details of writing trailer music, I wanted to clear something up; Trailer music is any music produced for the use in trailers.
+Before we get into the finer details of writing trailer music, I wanted to clear something up: Trailer music is any music produced for use in trailers.
 It is not just epic-orchestral music.

 Get my FREE Trailer Music Toolkit